Harishvjk/OrderMunch/README.md

 # OrderMunch

-This is an Online Food Ordering System made in Java with JavaFX and MySQL for Database.
+This is a Food Ordering System made in Java with JavaFX and MySQL for Database.

 It allows the user to do the following:
  1. Login with verification